-This is where RPA comes in as we asses the problem and decide the best method for burr removal while holding all the tolerances of the part.
-In might be removed by hand, tumbling, bead blasting, or perhaps a combination of several steps.
-Deburring services are employed when a client requires their product, part, or component to be smoother and free of bumps and jagged pieces (burrs).
+This is where RPA comes in as we assess the problem and decide the best method for burr removal while holding all the part tolerances.
+It might be removed by hand, tumbling, bead blasting, or perhaps a combination of several steps.
+Deburring services are employed when clients require their product, part, or component to be smoother and free of bumps and jagged pieces (burrs).
 Burr removal is one of the most popular metal finishing processes because manufacturers in nearly every industry require their products to meet certain specifications for safety, aesthetic quality, and functionality.

 Since all parts are different and every client has different needs, burr removal techniques and processes are tailored to each specific product.